IBM/edb-tickets/README.md

 The `Support Staff` menu option displays all users who are designated as support staff.
 This are the only users who can be assigned a ticket.

 The `New Ticket` menu option displays a form you can use to create a ticket.
 Here you are required to enter a `Subject` and `Description`, and select a `Category` and `Priority`.
+The new ticket will automatically assign you as the `created by` user.

 To assign a support staff member to work on the ticket, `Edit` the ticket by clicking the `pencil` icon shown in the `Actions` column for the ticket in the `All Tickets` panel.